-John Oliver’s Book About A Gay Rabbit Parodies Mike Pence Family, Becomes One Of The ‘Most-Challenged’
+John Oliver’s Book About A Gay Rabbit Parodies Mike Pence Family, Becomes One Of The Most-Challenged

 That’s a bit of trolling aimed at Pence, who has a history of anti-LGBTQ views as well as a history of championing anti-LGBTQ legislation.

 The book’s pro-gay viewpoint, as well as its political bias, has not sat well with some parents, taxpayers, and library patrons.
-In fact, so many complaints has the book received that it’s the second-most-challenged book on the ALA’s list of challenged books.
+In fact, with the book receiving so many complaints, it’s the second most-challenged book on the ALA’s list of challenged books.

-For decades, the group has maintained a list of the books that are the subject of the most complaints and/or the most requests to remove a book from a library, be it a school library or public lending library.
-From old classics such as Huckleberry Finn to contemporary titles about current issues, the list simultaneously changes every year and yet in many ways stays the same.
+For decades, the group has maintained a list of books that are the subject of the most complaints and/or the most requests to remove a book from a library, be it a school library or public lending library.
+From old classics such as Huckleberry Finn to contemporary titles about current issues, the list changes every year and yet in many ways stays the same.

 Last Week Tonight With John Oliver Presents A Day in the Life of Marlon Bundo, in which the Pence's family bunny turns out to be gay, was among the books most objected to in 2018 at the country's public libraries. https://t.co/urwwJ61iIm via @TheIndulgeMag